-+DS leverages and expands several successful activities incubated in the Information Initiative at Duke (iiD), specifically Data Expeditions and Data+.
++DS leverages and expands several successful activities incubated in the Rhodes Information Initiative at Duke (iiD), specifically Data Expeditions and Data+.
 For example, Data+, a program in which groups of students work on a data science project for a client, will be expanded into the academic year, and linked with new digital and in-person data-science training.
 Data Expeditions provides funding for doctoral students who develop a data analytics module in partnership with a faculty member from any division of knowledge/school, who then incorporates the module into an existing course.
 A key component of the +DS expansion of these programs includes use of technology to summarize outputs from projects, developing a library of content that may be reused subsequently by others at Duke.

-In addition to the aforementioned project-based learning, +DS is developing digital class modules that match the level of math/statistics sophistication to the audience.
+In addition to the aforementioned project-based learning, +DS has developed digital class modules that match the level of math/statistics sophistication to the audience.
 Data science class modules have been, and will continue to be, developed targeted to diverse units at Duke: from those that only desire a broad understanding of what is possible with data science, to those who wish to understand and use data-science tools (software) without a need for deep understanding of underlying methodology, to finally those who desire a rigorous technical understanding of the details and methodology of data science.
 Digital course modules will be augmented by regular in-person learning experiences, targeted to a diverse set of Duke audiences.

-Learn +DS Online Then In-Person
+Learn +DS Online And In-Person

 The online +DS modules introduce Data Science concepts.
 Review the online content, and explore the in-person +DS opportunities to dive deeper into the information introduced in the online modules.